Physics-Lee/Multiple_Montage_Temporal_Interference_Parameter_Simulation/script_written_by_YixuanLi/heuristic_method/MMTIPS(Multiple-Montage Temporal Interference Parameter Simulation).md

-MMTIPS(Multiple-Montage Temporal Interference Parameter Simulation)
+# MMTIPS (Multiple Montage Temporal Interference Parameter Simulation)

-main process
+* main process

 1. run generate_multi_cfg_at_one_time.m to generate a cfg.mat for each subject